box/viewer.js/README.md

 **queryParams**

-Optional query string parameters to append to each asset request (eg., `info.json` or `page-1.svg`).
+The `queryParams` parameter allows you to specify query string parameters to append to each asset request (eg., `info.json` or `page-1.svg`).
 Can be an object or string.
 Default: `null`.

 Examples:
 ```js